-You can also cut off both ends of the pumpkin, scoop out all seeds and pulp from inside.
+You can also cut off both ends of the pumpkin and scoop out all seeds and pulp from inside.
 Season your pumpkin to taste, then grill on medium heat for 20 minutes.
-This will leave you with a grilled flavor that is perfect when added to soups or salads!
-You could even add this into cornbread baked goods as well!
+This will leave you with a perfect grilled flavor when added to soups or salads!
+You could even add this to cornbread baked goods as well!

-You can make your homemade pumpkin puree by adding all boiled pieces into a blender or food processor for the creamy texture you are looking for when making recipes with this vegetable!
+You can make your homemade pumpkin puree by adding all boiled pieces into a blender or food processor for the creamy texture you want when making recipes with this vegetable!

 Steaming pumpkin is another great option if you want something healthy but still quick to prepare, and it also works for making pumpkin puree.